 Enabling linking to multiple records

 When this toggle is unchecked, if you've already added one linked record to a cell, you won't see the + buttons that allow you to easily bring up the linked record picker.
 This makes it easier to ensure that you don't accidentally add multiple links when you're trying to represent one-to-one relationships.

-Multiple records can be selected one at a time from the list of linked records (there isn't a way to link multiple records at one time).
+Multiple records can be selected one at a time from the list of linked records.

 Note that if you toggle off Allow linking to multiple records in a field where multiple records have already been linked, no records will become unlinked.

 For bases or templates created before April 2020, you may see a toggle to "Show linked records in reversed order".
 With the toggle on (legacy behavior), all new records added to the linked record will appear at the beginning of the list.
 With the toggle off (default for all new linked records), any new record will be added to the end of the items in the cell.
 For more details, see reordering record links.

 When this toggle is checked, the linked record picker will only show records that are visible in the view you've specified.
 This means that you can use filtering conditions in another table to make it easier to find and add relevant linked records.
 You could use this to filter out archived projects, passed deadlines, or inactive teammates from the linked record picker, making it easier to find the records you need quickly.

 This only affects which records are visible in the linked record picker, and not which records are visible in the field.
 As such, even after limiting the linked record selection to a certain view, the field will still contain and show all records that were linked before setting the limitation.
 Additionally, it will still be possible to link any record (whether it is in the specified view or not) from the corresponding linked record field on the linked table.